vianna-research/website/pages/01_workgroups/nogueira/transfer/workshops.md

 READISTIM is a versatile research and diagnostic platform for simultaneous electrical and acoustic stimulation combined with electrophysiological recordings.
 The system enables the investigation of residual hearing using both non-invasive and minimally invasive stimulation approaches, including ear-canal electrodes and trans-tympanic promontory or round-window stimulation.
 Integrated recording methods such as auditory brainstem responses (ABRs) provide objective measures of auditory function, making the platform suitable for studies involving adults, children, and newborns.
 Its modular and mobile design allows flexible use in laboratories, clinics, and operating rooms.

 ### Application Areas:
-- Clinical Diagnostics and Rehabilitation
+- Clinical Diagnostics and Rehabilitation <br>
 Pre-, intra-, and post-operative assessment of patients with residual hearing and candidates for electric acoustic stimulation (EAS).

-- Pediatric and Newborn Hearing Assessment
+- Pediatric and Newborn Hearing Assessment <br>
 Objective investigation of auditory function in populations where behavioral hearing tests are difficult or impossible.

-- Hearing Research and Technology Development Evaluation of new stimulation paradigms, electrode concepts, and diagnostic procedures for hearing preservation and restoration.
+- Hearing Research and Technology Development <br>
+Evaluation of new stimulation paradigms, electrode concepts, and diagnostic procedures for hearing preservation and restoration.

-- Medical Education and Training
+- Medical Education and Training <br>
 Hands-on teaching platform for students and clinicians to learn electrical and acoustic stimulation techniques and electrophysiological measurements.

-- Prototype Development and Translational Research Testbed for future diagnostic and rehabilitation devices with improved portability, flexibility, and functionality.
+- Prototype Development and Translational Research <br>
+Testbed for future diagnostic and rehabilitation devices with improved portability, flexibility, and functionality.

 ...